astropy/astropy/docs/table/modify_table.rst

   >>> t['d2'] = [1, 2, 3, 4, 5]
   >>> t['d3'] = 6  # all 5 rows set to 6

-For more explicit control the :func:`~astropy.table.table.add_column` and :func:`~astropy.table.table.add_columns` functions can be used to add one or multiple columns to a table.
+For more explicit control the :meth:`~astropy.table.table.Table.add_column` and :meth:`~astropy.table.table.Table.add_columns` methods can be used to add one or multiple columns to a table.
 In both cases the new columns must be specified as |Column| or
 |MaskedColumn| objects with the ``name`` defined::